International Admission to Master's Degree at KU

 Please note that KU does not accept paper applications for admission.
 The online application is designed to give you the ability to submit all supporting documents in one form.

-Regular admission requires a bachelor’s degree and a grade-point average (GPA) of at least a B (3.0 on a 4.0 scale) from a regionally accredited institution, like KU, or a foreign university with substantially equivalent bachelor’s degree requirements.
-Applicants with a GPA of 2.75-3.0 are eligible for provisional admission.
+Admission requires a bachelor’s degree and a grade-point average (GPA) of at least a B (3.0 on a 4.0 scale) from a regionally accredited institution, like KU, or a foreign university with substantially equivalent bachelor’s degree requirements.
 It is important for applicants to realize that the application indicators are not the sole determinants of admission to the Master's degree in Special Education with an emphasis in Low-Incidence Disabilities.
 Meeting the GPA minimum standards for regular or provisional admission does not ensure a recommendation for admission.
 Other factors considered by the committee include:

 - Strength of the letter of application;